 PROFILE: Founded in 1913 by legendary industrialist John D. Rockefeller and his son, the Rockefeller Foundation has a long legacy as one of the largest philanthropic organizations in the country.
 It is no longer the leader of the pack, but with a $3.5 billion endowment, Rockefeller is still a heavyweight that gives a great deal to climate change-related issues across multiple initiatives and four focus areas.

-The foundation lists Climate Change as one of its major topics of interest and has several initiatives related to it.
+One of many programs, Rockefeller's dedicated Climate Change features several related initiatives.
 These initiatives focus variously on freshwater, marine conservation, developing sustainable and resilient cities, and promoting food security in both agriculture and fisheries, among others.

+Grants range between $50,000 and $1 million, with a few exceeding $1 million.
 Rockefeller's climate change grants tend to amount to $10 million to $30 million annually, on average.
 The foundation is inclined to support large national and international climate change organizations, such as the International Institute for the Environment, the Center for International Forestry Research, and the Resources Legacy Fund.
 Rockefeller likes to support organizations with names as big as its own.
-Grants generally fall between $50,000 and $1 million, with a few exceeding $1 million.

 As noted, Rockefeller's climate change and environmental grantmaking is a bit intense.
 The programs are involved and, in some cases, very specific.
-Overall, Rockefeller generally likes the following eco-friendly projects and activities:
+Overall, Rockefeller generally prioritizes the following eco-friendly projects and activities: